TheEt1234/libox/api.md

 # Api docs

 ## Disclaimers
-- Currently i cannot guarrantee safety of this library, tests are extremely insufficent
 - ***DO NOT EVER CALL FUNCTIONS FROM THE ENVIRONMENT (once the environment is defined) AND DO NOT CALL ANY FUNCTIONS RETURNED BY THE SANDBOX*** that will just bypass the debug hook and allow someone to `repeat until false` and *stop* the server that way
 - anything coming out of the sandbox should *not* be called, and be checked for every single detail (like you are writing a digiline device)